Laboratory

 Why add chlorine?
 It makes the water taste funny: The District began adding chlorine to the drinking water in 1989.
 This is done to reduce contamination of your water by bacteria.

-The purpose of the Alpine County monitoring program is to assess the effects of using our recycled water to irrigate Alpine County ranchlands.
-To accomplish this, extensive monitoring is performed on Alpine County ground waters, surfacewaters and soils.
+The District exports our recycled water to Diamond Valley Ranch, located in Alpine County.
+We have an extensive monitoring program to assess the effects of using our recycled water to irrigate ranchlands.
+To accomplish this, extensive monitoring is performed on surrounding ground waters, surfacewaters, and soils.
 Samples of soils and well water are taken from all the ranches receiving recycled water for irrigation.
 Stream samples are taken from the West Fork Carson River, upstream, midstream and downstream of the areas irrigated with our water.
 The District also installed special monitoring wells at areas that could immediately show any groundwater impact from our recycled water.
 Some sites are outside the area receiving recycled water to act as study controls.
 The sample sites were chosen in cooperation with the Lahontan Regional Water Quality Control Board, National Resources Conservation Service, and District design engineers.
 Sample sites and types of analyses are periodically reviewed and modified.

-Close to 10,000 tests are performed each year on Alpine County water and soil samples.
+Close to 10,000 tests are performed each year on water and soil samples surrounding our recycled water operations.
 Most of the analyses are conducted in our own laboratory.
 The tests include nutrients, minerals, solids, metals, algae, and bacteria.
 Analyses for some toxic metals and many organic chemicals are performed by independent state certified laboratories.
 The District Laboratory collects 30-40 samples each month from the following areas:

 Sample Type | # Samples | Frequency |